Leander-Dynamics/terraform-halomd/docs/ci-cd-best-practices.md

 - Use OIDC service connections (no client secrets).
 - Apply the exact reviewed `.tfplan` artifact.
 - Require PR + build validation to update `main`.
-- Use ADO Environments for approvals on stage/prod.
+- Use ADO Environments for approvals on stage/prod; dev/qa auto-apply on `main` merges.